-The first thing you should do if your acoustic recordings sound too bright is consider whether the guitar is exhibiting excessive mid to high range frequencies or is actually lacking in low end.
+The first thing you should do if your acoustic recordings sound too bright is to consider whether the guitar is exhibiting excessive mid to high range frequencies or is actually lacking in the low end.

 Lack of bottom end is often referred to as being too bright, but it’s really just as it sounds, lacking in the low end.
 Fixing this involves boosting low-end frequencies, as opposed to reducing mid to upper range frequencies as you might with an overly bright sounding guitar.